-For Students Matriculating Fall 2014 through Spring 2015
+For Students Matriculating Prior to Fall 2015

 It is the responsibility of the student to choose and satisfactorily complete courses that fulfill the requirements for graduation.
 Only those students who have completed all requirements for the degree are eligible to participate in the Commencement ceremony each May.
 The general course requirements are described below.
 The specific requirements for each major are listed in the sections describing the courses of study.
 A single course may be used to fulfill multiple general degree requirements, distribution requirements, cross cultural requirements and major requirements, except as restricted below.
 Degree requirements may not be fulfilled by combinations of half-courses; only full courses fulfill distribution and graduation requirements.